ctrlnullexe/End-to-End-SQL-project/(1)Data Warehouse/README.md

 - **Bronze:** Original, messy CSVs & ERP/CRM tables.
 - **Silver:** Deduped, standardized, cleaned.
 - **Gold:** Star schema, ready for dashboards & analytics.

 ---

+## How data moves through the system

+This warehouse is designed to mirror how data flows in real systems.

+1. **Source data arrives** as CSVs (CRM, ERP).
+2. Data is loaded **as-is** into Bronze (no changes).
+3. Bronze data is **cleaned and standardized** in Silver.
+4. Silver data is **modeled for analytics** in Gold.
+5. Gold data is validated before use.

+Each layer has a single responsibility.

+---

+## What can go wrong (and how it’s handled)

+- Duplicate customers → handled in Silver using latest records
+- Invalid dates → converted to NULL
+- Incorrect sales values → recalculated using quantity × price
+- Orphan records → caught in Gold quality checks

+Quality checks act as guardrails before data is used.

+---